Qualified Naturopathic Doctors are highly trained graduates of accredited medical programs.

 - Successfully passed the NPLEX professinal board exams

-•Carries malpractice insurance and meets regular CME requirements
+- Carries malpractice insurance and meets regular CE requirements

-Naturopathic doctors (NDs) are trained as general practitioners who specialize in using natural therapies.
-Naturopathic doctors hold a doctorate in naturopathic medicine from one of five four-year, in-residence, regionally accredited naturopathic medical schools.
-This degree confers the title of Doctor and allows the holder of the degree to guarantee to the public they possess the requisite didactic and clinical training to practice naturopathic medicine.
-The doctorate degree prepares naturopathic doctors to be primary care general practitioners and to work collaboratively with other medical providers.
+Naturopathic doctors (N.D.’s) are trained as general practitioners who specialize in using natural therapies.
+Naturopathic doctors hold a doctorate in naturopathic medicine from one of five accredited four-year, graduate-level, regionally accredited naturopathic medical schools.
+This degree confers the title of Doctor and allows the holder of the degree to guarantee to the public that s/he possesses the requisite didactic and clinical training to practice naturopathic medicine.
+The doctorate degree prepares naturopathic doctors to be primary care general practitioners and to work with other medical providers.

-Naturopathic doctors use a variety of natural and non-invasive therapies, including: clinical nutrition, herbal medicine, homeopathy, physical medicine, counseling and hydrotherapy.
-Many naturopathic doctors receive additional training in disciplines or modalities such as natural childbirth (midwifery), acupuncture, and oriental medicine — though defined scope of practice is decided in each jurisdiction.
+Naturopathic doctors use a variety of natural and non-invasive therapies including: clinical nutrition, herbal medicine, homeopathy, physical medicine, counseling and hydrotherapy.
+Many naturopathic doctors receive additional training in disciplines or modalities such as natural childbirth (midwifery), acupuncture and oriental medicine.

 Naturopathic doctors are able to work in integrated settings with other medical providers.
 The result is a patient-centered approach that strives to provide the most appropriate treatment for an individual’s needs.